Tenant Rights under the Manufactured/Mobile Home Landlord-Tenant Act

 - Park Closures and Financial Assistance to Move

-- Tenants' Efforts to Purchase Their Mobile Home Park
+- Trying to Buy Your Mobile Home Park

 - Buying a Manufactured/Mobile Home

 - Homestead Rights

 - Agencies and Other Organizations that Can Help

 This publication provides general information concerning your rights and responsibilities.
 It is not intended as a substitute for specific legal advice.
 This information is current as of May 2015.>

 (Permission for copying and distribution granted to the Alliance for Equal Justice and to individuals for non-commercial use only.)

 The Manufactured/Mobile Home Landlord-Tenant Act ("MHLTA," sometimes "M/MHLTA") governs the relationship between a landlord and a tenant who rents a mobile home space.
 You can read the whole thing in chapter 59.20 of the Revised Code of Washington.
 This publication explains a tenant's rights and duties under the MHLTA.